VSRonin/QtModelUtilities/README.markdown

 + [Role Mask Proxy Model](https://vsronin.github.io/QtModelUtilities/md__r_e_a_d_m_e__role__mask__proxy__model.html): A proxy that will act as a mask on top of the source model to intercept data.
 + [Insert Proxy Model](https://vsronin.github.io/QtModelUtilities/md__r_e_a_d_m_e__insert__proxy__model.html): A proxy to add an extra row, column or both to allow users to insert new sections with a familiar interface.
 + [Model Serialisation](https://vsronin.github.io/QtModelUtilities/md__r_e_a_d_m_e__model__serialisation.html): Implements a general method to serialise QAbstractItemModel based models to various common formats.
-+ Cathegoriser Proxy Model: Proxy model that allows to build trees from flat models based on common data.

 ### Installation